Cazzar/Cazzar.github.io/_posts/2014-08-24-Tile-Entity-Updates-The-Quick-and-Dirty-Method.md

 layout:     post
 title:      "Tile Entity Updates, The Quick and Dirty Method"
 date:       2014-08-24 23:13:52
-excerpt:    "A quick and dirty hack to allow syncronisation of tile entities"
+excerpt:    "A quick and dirty hack to allow synchronization of tile entities"
 categories: [tutorials, minecraft]
 comments:   true
 ---